OSOceanAcoustics/echopype/docs/source/contrib_setup.md

 ### Running the tests

-To run the echopype unit tests found in `echopype/tests`, [`Docker`](https://docs.docker.com/get-docker/) needs to be installed.
+To run echopype tests found in `echopype/tests`, [`Docker`](https://docs.docker.com/get-docker/) needs to be installed.
 [`docker-compose`](https://docs.docker.com/compose/) is also needed, but it should already be installed in the development environment created above.